juzoff/Exploratory-Data-Analysis---Understanding-ESG-Risk-Factors-in-S-P-500/README.md

 # Exploratory-Data-Analysis---Understanding-ESG-Risk-Factors-in-S&P-500
-This project analyzes ESG risk ratings for S&P 500 companies, addressing missing values, performing ANOVA for ESG score relationships, and using Chi-Square tests for correlations with categorical variables.
-Results are formatted and exported for Power BI dashboard development.
+This project conducts a comprehensive analysis of Environmental, Social, and Governance (ESG) risk ratings for companies within the S&P 500.
+It involves importing a dataset containing ESG scores, examining the data structure, and addressing missing values through mean imputation.
+The project then proceeds with statistical analysis, including ANOVA to investigate the relationship between ESG risk levels and various ESG scores, as well as Chi-Square tests to explore correlations between ESG risk levels and other categorical variables such as controversy levels, sectors, and industries.
+The results are formatted into a single dataframe for easier interpretation and are ultimately exported to a CSV file for dashboard development via Power BI.

 ## Components: